 8. Don’t Overpack Food

 This may seem counterintuitive, but the fact is that for the vast majority of backpacking trips, whether for a weekend or a week or more, we plan a specific number of days and finish when expected.
 These trips don’t generally turn into survival epics.
-You don’t need to carry several pounds more food than you intend to eat.
+A pound or two of extra food or snacks is prudent; you don’t need to carry several pounds more food than you intend to eat.

 Over more than three decades of backpacking, I’ve underestimated how much food I needed only a few times.
 Like probably most backpackers, at least when we’re relative novices, I have far more often carried an unneeded surplus of food the entire length of a hike.

 6 thoughts on “How to Plan a Backpacking Trip—12 Expert Tips”